Watch Memphis in ActionBook a demo

 This query differs from the one that returns static data only by the presence of the EMIT CHANGES statement.
 However, the query behavior has an important difference.
 This request is executed until explicitly aborted.
 The result of query execution is an endless stream of data.
 After each change (whether it’s an insert, update, or deletion of a record), a new record is sent.
 A query that returns static data terminates as soon as the result is returned.

-In a traditional database, every query performs a full table scan.
-To find out whether the data has been updated or not, you need to re-run the query.
-However, there may not be updated.
+In a conventional database, every request performs a full table scan.
+To find out whether the data has been updated or not, you need to re-run the request.
+However, they may not be updated.
 This means that scanning is done in vain, which is too wasteful.
-In addition, the delay in query execution increases.
+In addition, the delay in request execution increases.

-When executing streaming queries, the result can be computed much more efficiently.
-A full table scan is performed only once, the first time the query is run to retrieve the original data.
-After that, the query subscribes to changes in the table.
-This allows you to receive new data immediately after updating the table, without having to rescan the table each time.
+When executing streaming requests, the result can be computed much more efficiently.
+A full table scan is performed only once, the first time the request is run to retrieve the original data.
+After that, the request subscribes to changes in the table.
+This allows you to receive fresh data immediately after updating the table, without having to rescan the table each time.
 If there are no updates, then no calculations need to be done.
 This reduces latency and ensures that clients do not miss any updates.

 A materialized view is a database object that contains the result of a query.
 They allow you to greatly speed up the execution of queries that access a large number of records and quickly process huge amounts of data.